stolostron/multicluster-observability-operator/docs/MultiClusterObservability-CRD.md

    </td>
    <td>bool
    </td>
-   <td>Enable or disable the downsample.
+   <td>Enable or disable the downsampling.
 <p>
 The default value is <strong>true</strong>.
 <p>